José Miguel Beñaran Ordeñana: Further actions

 As a result of this ban, Argala and Wilson were forced to relocate to Madrid.
 They obtained information about Luis Carrero Blanco, planning to kidnap him in exchange for the freedom of all imprisoned Basque activists.
 More militants joined them in Madrid and by May 1973 plans were complete to carry out the kidnapping.
 Due to various problems, the kidnapping was delayed.
-Later on the ETA member Eustakio Mendizabal, aka "Txikia", was killed in Algorta, forcing the organization's directorate to delay the abduction.
+Later on, ETA member Eustakio Mendizabal, aka "Txikia", was killed in Algorta, forcing the organization's directorate to delay the abduction.
 From that moment on, the Madrid group was called the Commando Txikia.
 Carrero Blanco was appointed prime minister of the Spanish government and undertook more security measures.
 With the difficulties in kidnapping Carrero Blanco Argala's group tried to kidnap the Secretary of Trade Alberto Ullastres, but he was away when a cell formed by ETA members came up in his house on 7 November.

 Argala and his group began plotting to kill Carrero Blanco instead, in what would be known as Operación Ogro.
 The Commando Txikia also considered other options: killing Manuel Fraga, killing Alfredo Semprún and breaching the walls of the Segovia prison to break out anti-Franco prisoners.
 On 25 September, they attacked a government arms store to obtain explosives, scattering propaganda of an invented revolutionary group as a distraction.
-On 20 December 1973, posing as workmen, members the cell triggered the bomb that went off in a tunnel under the Madrid street as the car of Carrero Blanco passed by on his way home from Mass.
+On 20 December 1973, posing as workmen, members of the cell triggered the bomb that went off in a tunnel under the Madrid street as the car of Carrero Blanco passed by on his way home from Mass.
 Franco's right-hand man initially survived the attack, though he later died in hospital, while his chauffeur and bodyguard were also killed.
 Argala was the only ETA member able to identify the mysterious man who gave Carrero Blanco's schedule and itinerary to ETA.